History of the Bernese Mountain Dog

 Grooming a Bernese Mountain Dog

 The Bernese Mountain Dog is a large dog with their beautiful medium-long tri-colored fur.
 The thick, silky and medium-long coat is tri-colored; jet black, clear white and rust.
 They have a thick double coat of fur and shed regularly, more so during certain times of the year.
-Spring and Fall seem to be the highest times for the shedding.
+The Bernese Mountain Dog shedding times seem to be highest in the Spring and Fall.
 They’ll need a weekly to daily brushing session to help remove loose hair, stickers, weed seeds and debris from the fur.
 Weekly brushing will also help keep them cooler in the summer months.
 Brushing sessions also create a bond between owner and dog, making it an enjoyable experience.
-You can check out how to groom your Bernese Mountain Dog here for some easy suggestions.
+You can learn all about Bernese grooming with this great video.

 Just like with most dogs, bringing a Berner puppy into the home will be work.
 If you’re consistent with training and patient with you’re puppy, you’ll end up with an excellent, loyal dog that makes an amazing companion.

 If you’re thinking of adopting a Bernese Mountain dog, we have a couple litters per year.
 Depending on our current wait list, we may have some puppies available.
 You can check out our Bernese Puppies for Sale page to see our current litters, if any.
 If we don’t have a current litter, you can still hop on our wait list for the next litter.
 Simply Contact Us or submit a Bernese Mountain Dog Puppy Application and we’ll be in touch!